-3) Implementation: In order to reduce the effort of creating different apps for every platform and keep the possibility to use the same code-base for a web version React Native was chosen.
-Using this method one common code base can be used to write native apps for both Android and iOS using JavaScript as well as to develop a web-based version with the React Framework.
+3) Implementation: In order to reduce the effort of creating different apps for every platform they were created using the cross-platform development toolkit Xamarin.
+Using this method one common code base can be used to write apps for both Android and iOS.